dclab-skku/dclab-skku.github.io/docs/_members/hyunho_kim.md

 github: hyunho_kim
 ---

-He is currently a professor who works at Meongji University and actively is interested in cutting-edge technologies in the IT and mobile fields.
+He (김현호) is currently a professor who works at Meongji University and actively is interested in cutting-edge technologies in the IT and mobile fields.
 He completed his PhD at Sungkyunkwan University, under the guidance and support of Prof. Young Ik Eom.